LinkIsGrim/chirpstack-docker/README.md

 ## Configuration

-This setup is pre-configured for all regions.
-You can either connect a ChirpStack Gateway Bridge instance (v3.14.0+) to the MQTT broker (port 1883) or connect a Semtech UDP Packet Forwarder.
+This setup is pre-configured for the US915 and EU868 regions.
+You can either connect a ChirpStack Gateway Bridge instance (v3.14.0+) to the MQTT broker (port 9053) or connect a Semtech UDP Packet Forwarder.
 Please note that:

 * You must prefix the MQTT topic with the region.